martinsumner/riak_kv/docs/NextGenReplGuide.md

 A full-sync process can be used to reconcile between two clusters which have configured real-time replication.
 The purpose is to quickly determine if the two clusters are in sync, and if they are not in sync identify some keys to be repaired.

-Full-sync with NextGen replication is dependent on tictacaae active anti-entropy, there is no key-listing form of reconciliation or synchronisation.
+Full-sync with NextGen replication is dependent on tictacaae active anti-entropy; there is no key-listing form of reconciliation or synchronisation.

 The tictacaae solution uses special merkle trees to represent the state of a partition (a subset of a vnode), these merkle trees are not cryptographically secure, however they can: